Natchitoches, Louisiana

 Exchange programs are generally considered to be a full cultural and academic immersion.
 Since you are taking someone's place, you may be the only Northwestern student at your host institution.
 You will be doing just as the locals do: taking their courses and living just as they do, much like the international students who study at Northwestern.
 The cultural experience usually begins before you even leave Northwestern as you learn about a different system of higher education in your host country.

 Student who choose to pursue study abroad through an ISEP placement should be independent, self-motivated, and flexible.
-Due to the volume of papers that must be submitted for an ISEP application, students should begin preparing the application at least two months prior to the application deadlines identified below.
+Due to the volume of pages that must be submitted for an ISEP application, students should begin preparing the application at least two months prior to the application deadlines.

 An ISEP exchange placement includes a competitive application process, and applicants may list up to 10 ISEP host institutions by order of preference.
 Use the ISEP Web site to search for programs that fit your interests.
 In many cases ISEP receives more applicants than there are slots available for a particular site.
 The student's faculty advisor and the University's ISEP coordinator assists students in identifying appropriate ISEP sites that would enable the student to meet and academic and personal objectives while abroad.
 Country placement specialists at the ISEP Central Office in Washington, D.C. use the student's priority list to determine the best placement.
 The student's GPA, purpose statement essays, and academic preparation for the proposed site and proposed courses are important factors determining if a student will be placed at a particular site.